cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Luckfox Ubuntu.md

 - Again, unless you have a specific preferance, choose "6x12 (framebuffer only)" and press enter.

 Give it a minute finish and when it drops to the command prompt, it should be much easier to read.

+Notes about sound:

+The best way to get sound, is to do a hardware modification to the Lyra.
+If you are interested in doing this modification, there is plenty of information on the PicoCalc Forum on how to do it, I have not and probably will not do it, so you are kind of on your own on that.
+There is a software sound driver availble and I did mess around with that, however the sound quality was terrible and basically unusable.
+Working audio is not a deal breaker for me, I am not a game player and I have plenty of other ways to listen to music.
+Honestly, my recomendation is unless you have a specific reason for wanting audio, is to uninstall Pulseaudio and be done with it.
+If you do want audio, then do the hardware mod.